 There are so many incredible people who have been great influences and teachers to me over the years, and here is where I am sharing some of them with you.
 Many of those listed have podcasts of their own or have been featured on other people’s podcasts… which happens to be one of my favourite mediums of education.

 Although I will say, it is definitely great to have teachers and mentors along the way, but at some point, at least for me, I realised that no teacher or mentor can tell me about my own innate state of being and true nature.
-They are merely guides that have helped to point me in the direction of what I’ve known deep inside all along, I just forgot and needed a helping hand to realise.
+They are merely guides that have helped to point me in the direction of what I’ve known deep inside all along, I just forgot and needed a helping hand to remember and reconnect.
 Still, I have so much gratitude for it all and wouldn’t change a thing as it has all lead me here….

 - Daniel Vitalis – Rewild Yourself

 - Shawn Stevenson – The Shawn Stevenson Model

 - Mark Sisson – Mark’s Daily Apple/Primal Blueprint